25 Pictures of Natural Beauty in Spectacular Northern Norway

 If you want breathtaking pictures of Henningsvær check out the Norwegian Travel blogger Ingeborg and her gorgeous pictures of Henningsvær.
 You don’t have to read any Norwegian the pictures says it all: Henningsvær is a must see when doing a Road Trip in Northern Norway.

 For 900 years, fishermen have prepared themselves for fishing in Lofoten at the church in Kabelvåg.

-Ready for Road Trip in Northern Norway?
+Ready for Road Trip in the Nautral Beauty of Northern Norway?